legomb/cookiecutter-template-architecture/README.md

      cookiecutter gh:legomb/cookiecutter-template-architecture
      ```

-    This will prompt some questions and create a new directory with the chosen name.
+    This will prompt some questions:
+      - `new_directory_name`: Name of the directory to be created based on this template
+      - `project_name`: Name of the project
+      - `markdown_file_name`: Proposal filename